 For some people, vitamins and supplements may help fill in the gap for nutrient needs they may be unable to meet through foods.
 However, there is little evidence to support taking supplements to prevent chronic disease.
 In fact, high doses of some vitamins and minerals may actually have negative side effects and increase the risk of some conditions.

 For instance, a large scale study found that people who either smoke or have a history of smoking increased their risk of developing lung cancer, as well as dying from cardiovascular disease, when they also took beta-carotene supplements.

 And many vitamins and minerals have an upper limit (a value that is higher than the amount your body needs in a day and indicates the most your body may be able to handle without negative side effects) set at a level that is hard to reach with food alone.

 Get Vitamins and Minerals through Food

-Bottom line: Rather than filling your medicine cabinet with supplements, fill your kitchen and pantry with high-fiber foods, whole grains, fruits and vegetables.
-A diet rich in these elements helps lower LDL cholesterol and provides nutrients that may help protect against heart disease.
+Bottom line: Rather than filling your medicine cabinet with supplements, fill your kitchen and pantry with nutrient-rich foods, including whole grains, fruits and vegetables.
+A diet rich in these foods may help lower LDL cholesterol and protect against heart disease.

 If you're unsure if the eating style you follow is meeting your needs, consult a doctor or a registered dietitian nutritionist before starting a new supplement routine.